adayhernan/CLineTester/README.md

-# CCcamTester srcripts by Dagger
+# CCcamTester scripts by Dagger
 Scripts for testing that a Cline works or not.
 Currently in C# and Python Made to PISS OFF those people that don't share their source code and host testing cline websites and steal them.
 (You REALLY suck guys)